| Version: | 0.2.1 |

 Value

-Coefficients extracted from the model object object
+Coefficients extracted from the model object object.

-, the function returns model coefficients
+For the class "MGLMtune", the function returns model coefficients

 based on the optimal tuning parameter.